gurgeous/gohttpdisk/README.md

 ### Also See

-Here are other caching libraries that may meet your needs.
-These generally act more like normal HTTP caches:
+Here are some other excellent caching libraries that you might want to check out.
+These generally act like traditional HTTP caches:

 - [https://github.com/bxcodec/httpcache](https://github.com/bxcodec/httpcache)
 - [https://github.com/gregjones/httpcache](https://github.com/gregjones/httpcache)